matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 }
 ```

-This means that a user must be a member of the `!mods:example.org` space or
+This means that a user must be a member of the `!mods:example.org` room or
-`!users:example.org` space in order to join without an invite<sup id="a2">[2](#f2)</sup>.
+`!users:example.org` room in order to join without an invite<sup id="a2">[2](#f2)</sup>.
-Membership in a single space is enough.
+Membership in a single room is enough.

 If the `allow` key is an empty list (or not a list at all), then no users are
 allowed to join without an invite.
 Each entry is expected to be an object with the
 following keys:

-* `space`: The room ID of the space to check the membership of.
+* `room`: The room ID to check the membership of.
-* `via`: A list of servers which may be used to peek for membership of the space.
+* `via`: A list of servers which may be used to peek for membership of the room.

 Any entries in the list which do not match the expected format are ignored.

 When a homeserver receives a `/join` request from a client or a `/make_join` / `/send_join`
 request from a server, the request should only be permitted if the user has a valid
-invite or is in one of the listed spaces.
+invite or is in one of the listed rooms.

-If the user is not part of the proper space, the homeserver should return an error
+If the user is not a member of at least one of the rooms, the homeserver should
-response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.
+return an error  response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.

 It is possible for a homeserver receiving a `/make_join` / `/send_join` request
-to not know if the user is in a particular space (due to not participating in any
+to not know if the user is in a particular room (due to not participating in any
-of the necessary spaces).
+of the necessary rooms).
 In this case the homeserver should reject the join,
 the requesting server may wish to attempt to join via other homeservers.

 Unlike the `invite` join rule, confirmation that the `allow` rules were properly